bilo-io/tut-fed/README.md

 ## Configure your Webapp for Webpack

 Now you need to configure Webpack, in order to tell it which files to bundle.
 Every Webpack configuration requires at the very least an `entry` and `output` node.

+> - `entry` specifies the entry point (`.js`) from which Webpack bundles everything that is imported, including images, libraries, etc.
+> - `output` is the directory where you want to put the bundle generated by Webpack (`dist/`).

-Create the following file on the root.
+Create the following Webpack configuration file on the root:

 `webpack.config.js`:
 ```javascript